Recurrent: Liquid/ Echo State Machines/Random reservoir networks

 I wonder if you can use some kind of sparsifying transform on the recurrence operator?

-These claim to be based on spiky models, but AFAICT this is not at all necessary.
+These claim to be based on spiking (i.e. even-driven) models, but AFAICT this is not necessary, although it might be convenient for convergence.

 Various claims are made about how hard they avoid the training difficulty of similarly basic RNNs by being essentially untrained; you use them as a feature factory for another supervised output algorithm.